ingadhoc/odoo-argentina-ee/l10n_ar_edi_ux/README.rst

 * **Journal Web Services:** Adds functionality to electronic journals to get valid document types for selected web services with user-friendly response messages
 * **Export Documentation:** Support for boarding permissions (Permisos de embarque) in Argentinian electronic export invoices
 * **Partner Data Synchronization:** Automated partner data updates from ARCA Padron with configurable title case formatting
+* **ARCA WSDL Caching:** Caches the ARCA WSDL instead of downloading it on every web service call.
+Odoo builds the zeep client with no cache, so the WSDL (~77 KB) is downloaded again for each invoice when requesting CAE, adding around 0.65 seconds per document

 ARCA Padron Integration
 =======================